Bru-sic/Module_20_Smart_Contract/README.md

 # Enhancements to base starter code
 * Items marked as @TODO
 * Error Handling and Validation
-  * incorporated Safe Math to intercept arithmetic overflow exploits
+  * Provisioned Safe Math to intercept arithmetic overflow exploits (although not used as no arithmetic functions were necessary).
+* Documentation and Commenting
+  * Adopted [Ethereum Natural Language Specification Format \(NatSpec\)](https://docs.soliditylang.org/en/develop/natspec-format.html) for code commenting.
-* Documentation and Commenting - added in-depth comments in complex sections of the code to enhance the maintainability and scalability of the application code.
+  * Added in-depth comments in complex sections of the code to enhance the maintainability and scalability of the application code.

 # Dependencies
 * OpenZepplin Safe Math

 # Installation / Setup
 No installation is required if using the web app online version of [Remix Online IDE](https://remix.ethereum.org).